glxxyxafonso/whatbeato.uk/_posts/2020-08-25-celso-workers.markdown

 To get the TELEGRAM_BOT_TOKEN, you need to create your own bot first.
 [Here's how to do it][19].

-Now create a Telegram group and add your newly create bot to it.
+Now create a Telegram group and add your newly created bot to it.
 Then [do this][20] to discover your TELEGRAM_CHAT_ID.

 ### Workflow step by step